Skip to main content

 • NIH will determine whether to grant an exemption.
 These require the review and approval of the NIH ERC.
 Applicants should:

-• First contact the NIDCD Clinical Trials Program to discuss the potential exemption request.
+• First contact the NIDCD Clinical Trials Section to discuss the potential exemption request.

 • Indicate which site(s) is requesting an exception to the use of the sIRB.